Name: Anton MALETSKY

 1930 CENSUS, PA, PASSAIC CO., POMPTON LAKES DIST 170:

-This census taker printed all his entries, but he still had problems.
+This census taker printed all his entries, but on this line the ink was smudged.
 I would read the entry name as Anthony Malinski, but the census indexer took a shot on Ana Henry Malinak and his wife Paolina.

 Anton is age 65, Pauline is 51, and they live at 33 Ramapo Ave., Pompton Lakes (just around the corner from where they lived in 1920).
 They own their home, worth $12,000, and they do not appear to own a radio.
 Interestingly, this time their mother tongue is listed as Polish, whereas it was German in the previous census!
 (I suspect the census taker just made an assumption, when he heard they came from Poland.)
 They do not yet appear to be U.S. citizens.